JakeH91/FantasyWorld/RPG/First Story - Murder Mystery/NPCs/Robin.md

 A "surfer dude" type guy that hangs out by the lake, playing beach football.
+He works at the Horse Shack.